sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/dharmAdisangrahagranthAH/shrIpArAnandasUtram.md

  After remaining like this till the last day of the Dikṣā, he should on the next day in the early morning approach his Guru and receive the Mantra, and should thenceforth try to observe the rules laid down in the S'āstras, as also those taught by the religion of the sect to which he belongs after understanding the significance of the same.

  When, in spite of his observing the above rules, the neophyte fails to get the desired result according to the principles of Dakṣa-mārga or the right path, he is allowed to take the Vāmadīkṣā or the initiation into the left path from the proper Guru.
 The latter should be selected on a very careful and mature consideration, after he is convinced of his wonderful abilities and supernatural attainments.
 And even after being initiated into the Vāmadīkṣā, the neophyte should in the initial stages manage to proceed with his practices strictly with the help of the substitutes (suggested in the place of flesh, liquor, etc.) He should take special care not to cause even the slightest injury to his powers of self-control and mental concentration.
-The Upāsaka is similarly [cautioned](# "Vide pp.13 sūtra4;15-46,48,50;19-31,32.")
+The Upāsaka is similarly cautioned[^30]

 even when he happens to be the follower of the Uttara-marga.
-It is also [stated](# "p.39,sūtras 33 & 34.")
+It is also stated[^31]

+[^30]: "Vide pp.13 sūtra4;15-46,48,50;19-31,32."

 that the majority among the deities are easily propitiated through the Dakṣina path alone.
 The significance of the term Dhyāna-yoga according to this work is the same as given by Patanjali in his Yoga-sutra.
 Patanjali points out four paths as the means of salvation.
 They are known as: Karmayoga, Jñānayoga, Bhakti-yoga and Dhyana-yoga.
 The Brahmacāri or the student attains Siddhi through the Jñāna-yoga, the Grhastha or the householder attains it through the Karma-yoga, the Vanaprastha through the Bhaktiyoga and the Sannyasi through the Dhyana-yoga.
-In spite of the above fact, Bhakti-yoga occupies the foremost rank and is [considered](# "p.9,sūtras13,14; p.10,sūtras 15,16 & 18.")
+In spite of the above fact, Bhakti-yoga occupies the foremost rank and is considered[^32]

+[^31]: "p.39,sūtras 33 & 34."

 the best among them.

+[^32]: "p.9,sūtras13,14; p.10,sūtras 15,16 & 18."

  The Pārānanda Sūtra is divided into two Adhyāyas; and each Adhyāya is divided into seven Ahnikas; and the total number of Sutras in the book is 1585.
 The Sutras of the second Adhyāya resemble the S'rautasūtras in style; even the language in some places more or less corresponds to that found in the latter.
 Some of the Prayogas contained in the ritual portions of this work are just like those detailed in the Taittiriya Samhita with the difference that while the Mantras used in the Vedic sacrifices are purely Vedic, those recommended in the book are Tantrik in character.
 But the author of the work seems to have kept in view two main purposes for the book to fulfil: one to bring into the orthodox fold those that were heterodox in his times; and the other to slowly